 How does Time in Range effect your A1c?

 A 2019 article in Diabetes Technology Therapies found that there is a good correlation between A1c and Time in Range.
-This may permit the transition to the percentage of time in range as a preferred metric in determining the outcome of clinical studies, predicting the risk of complications, and assessing a person’s actual glycemic control.
+Time in range may become a preferred metric in determining the outcome of clinical studies, predicting the risk of complications, and assessing a person’s actual glycemic control.

-Researchers have noted that even as much as one more hour per day of time in range can translate into improved health outcomes.
+Researchers have noted that one more hour per day of time in range can translate into improved health outcomes.
 Currently, the average person with diabetes will spend 50-60% of their time within target range.

 Who should monitor Time in Range?